logicsquad/wo-on-ec2/README.md

 1. Launch an EC2 instance running Amazon Linux 2023 64-bit on x86.
 2. Clone this repository.
-3. Run `make-appserver.sh` supplying the local path to your PEM key and the hostname of the instance: `make-appserver.sh -i ~/some.pem -h ec2-3-45-6-78.ap-southeast-2.compute.amazonaws.com`.
+3. Run `make-appserver.sh` supplying the local path to your PEM key and the hostname of the instance:
+       ```
+       $ make-appserver.sh -i ~/some.pem -h ec2-3-45-6-78.ap-southeast-2.compute.amazonaws.com
+       ```
 4. The `appserver-setup.sh` script and the contents of `artefacts` will be uploaded to the instance, and `appserver-setup.sh` will run.
-5. On completion, wotaskd and JavaMonitor will be running, and you can log in to confirm this: `ssh -i ~/some.pem -L 56789:localhost:56789 ec2-user@ec2-3-45-6-78.ap-southeast-2.compute.amazonaws.com`.
-Open a browser and navigate to `http://localhost:56789/`.
+5. On completion, wotaskd and JavaMonitor will be running, and you can log in to confirm this:
+       ```
+       $ ssh -i ~/some.pem -L 56789:localhost:56789 ec2-user@ec2-3-45-6-78.ap-southeast-2.compute.amazonaws.com
+       ```
+   The `-L` option creates a tunnel from port 56789 on your local machine to _the EC2 instance's_ `localhost`—that is, _itself_.

+6. Open a browser _on your local machine_ and navigate to `http://localhost:56789/`.
+(This tunnels from port 56789 on your local machine, via SSH to port 56789 on the EC2 instance, where JavaMonitor will be listening.)
-6. You will still need to set up Apache: see the `ssl.conf.proto` and `vhosts.conf.proto` files for further information: make appropriate changes and restart Apache with `systemctl restart httpd.service`.
+7. You will still need to set up Apache: see the `ssl.conf.proto` and `vhosts.conf.proto` files for further information: make appropriate changes and restart Apache with `systemctl restart httpd.service`.